Beyond Meat Logo

 Beyond Meat Logo History

 When the company first emerged, its products could easily be mistaken for natural meat, as there was no hint of vegetables in the label design.
 Even later, in 2016, Beyond Meat’s logo resembled the style of a Texas steakhouse.
-Obviously, the manufacturer did not want to limit itself to the vegetarian or vegan market and therefore sought to attract meat-eaters and re-educate them in the spirit of plant-based food.
+The manufacturer did not want to limit itself to the vegetarian or vegan market.
+Therefore, it sought to attract meat-eaters and re-educate them in the spirit of plant-based food.
 It wasn’t until 2019 that the brand started using an emblem hinting at its focus.
-A bull in a superhero cape rushes to the aid of animals, the environment, and hungry Americans.
+A bull in a superhero cape rushes to aid animals, the environment, and hungry Americans.

 What is Beyond Meat?